JoaoCostaIFG/FSI/Proj/README.md

 - João Costa - up201806560@edu.fe.up.pt
 - João Martins - up201806436@edu.fe.up.pt

+## Details

+This was mainly developed as a research project.
+The reports and presentation slides are available in the [docs directory](./docs).

 ## Usage

 Run `make` in the root folder.

 ### Dependencies

-Make sure you have the following dependencies installed before running the project:
+Make sure you have the following dependencies installed before running the
+project:

 - [jq](https://stedolan.github.io/jq/)
 - [pandas](https://pandas.pydata.org/)